 Gingivitis is common during orthodontic treatment because it can be difficult to remove food and plaque.
 This is why extra care is necessary with cleaning.
 Kid with braces should be encouraged to spend about 10 seconds brushing each tooth, gently brushing along the gum line where the gums and teeth meet, using a circular motion.
 It’s important to brush both the inside and the outside surfaces of the teeth.

 Tooth enamel is particular vulnerable throughout orthodontic treatment.
 Orthodontists typically recommend that their patients avoid acidic food and drinks that can damage enamel.
 These include soft drinks, fruit juice, pineapples, oranges, pickles, vinaigrette dressings and salsas.
 Starchy foods, such as potato chips, can also stick to teeth and cause tooth decay and erosion of enamel.

 Along with reducing intake of acidic food and drinks, it’s also important to avoid certain foods that can break or loosen orthodontic wires and bands.
 These include nuts, hard cookies and candy, apples and carrots.
 Likewise, sticky foods should be avoided, such as toffee, caramel, fruit bars and gum.
 Habits such as pencil chewing, nail biting, and tongue thrusting can also be potentially damaging.

-It’s a simple fact that additional dental care is needed during orthodontic treatment, and this can be challenging for kids who are not enthusiastic about dental care.
+It’s a simple fact that additional dental care such as the best porcelain veneers in nyc is needed during orthodontic treatment, and this can be challenging for kids who are not enthusiastic about dental care.
 However, parents can help by not only encouraging good brushing techniques, but also providing the necessary tools for brushing and flossing.